kociumba/kreate/README.md

 }
 ```

-If you pass the `args` from your main to the `project` function, you can use cli commands to control what kreate does.For example `rdmd build.d build`, performs a build of all targets.
+If you pass the `args` from your main to the `project` function, you can use cli commands to control what kreate does.
+For example `rdmd build.d build`, performs a build of all targets.

 ## Subcommands: